itiligent/Sonos-OpenWRT-VLANs/README.md

 **Unrestricted multicast of uPnP traffic poses significant security risks, especially if allowed to reach the WAN interface**.

-Be advised that Sonos device discovery and various other Sonos communications requires a range of multicast to be relayed across VLAN interfaces.
-There are security considerations with this due to Sonos sharing the same address blocks used by the broader uPnP suite (239.255.255.250).
-As such steps must be taken to carefully limit multicast between VLANS, and where possible, legacy Universal Plug & Play packages should be removed or disabled.
+Be advised that Sonos device discovery and various other Sonos communications requires a range of multicast to be relayed across router interfaces.
+There are security considerations with this due to Sonos multicast traffic sharing the same address block used by the broader uPnP suite (239.255.255.250).
+As such, extra steps must be taken to carefully limit multicast.
+Wherever possible, legacy Universal Plug & Play OpenWRT packages should be removed or disabled.

 This guide explains how to limit all Sonos multicast traffic to just the LAN, GUEST, and IOT VLANs interfaces only.
-As such it is strongly recommended to apply all firewall rules shown in this guide as a minimum baseline.
+As such it is strongly recommended to apply all firewall rules in this guide as a minimum baseline.

 ---